return42/sphkerneldoc/linux_src_doc/kernel/locking/rtmutex_c.rst

 -----------

 No locking.
-Caller has to do serializing itself Special API call for PI-futex support
+Caller has to do serializing itself

+Special API call for PI-futex support.
+This initializes the rtmutex and assigns it to \ ``proxy_owner``\ .
+Concurrent operations on the rtmutex are not possible at this point because the pi_state which contains the rtmutex is not yet visible to other tasks.

 .. _`rt_mutex_proxy_unlock`: